Lluisaac/CustomizableCellularAutomaton/README.md

 - In the "enumeration" array, if you want a custom neighbourhood, an element should have all the necessary things for a transition by enumeration.
 In addition, it should have an array named "adjacencySubset".
 In this array, every element should have two int values named "x" and "y", being the relative coordinates that make up the custom neighbourhood.
 These coordinates must be included within the neighbourhood.
 - Having the element ``{"initialState":0, "resultingState":1, "stateQuantities":[{"state":1, "quantity":1}],"adjacencySubset":[{"x":0, "y":1},{"x" 0, "y":-1}]}`` will change all black cells into the first custom state if there is exactly one cell in the first custom state in its custom neighbourhood.
 That custom neighbourhood is composed of the cell directly above and the cell directly below.

+#### Adding a probability
+A transition rule can be made into a probabilistic transition rule easily.
+In the corresponding element, add the float value "probability".
+This value is the probability of a transition rule applying if it already was coherent.
+Having the element ``{"initialState":0, "resultingState":1, "probability":0.2}`` will change all black cells into the first custom state with a probability of 1/5.

 ### The example
 The JSON file of the example can be found in the file named ``rules.json``.
-In this example, the cellular automaton has six different states.
+In this example, the cellular automaton has several different states.
 The neighbours of a cell are the adjacent cells, orthogonally and diagonally.

 Here is the list of the states with explanations on how they interact:
 1. **Black**, it's the quiescent state, it does nothing when on its own.